ks1024/google-task-cli/README.md

 ## Description

-[gTask-cli][gTask-cli] is a simple python CLI tool to manage your Google Tasks.
+[gTask-cli](https://github.com/yankuangshi/gTask-cli) is a simple python CLI tool to manage your Google Tasks.
 It uses the [Google APIs Client Library for Python](https://developers.google.com/api-client-library/python/) to interact with the [Google Tasks API](https://developers.google.com/google-apps/tasks/).

 ## Requirements